 Q. We have a debate going on about the following sentence.
 Should there be a comma after the word states or not?
-Following rule 6.28 about commas before independent clauses joined by conjunctions, I believe it would.
+Following your rule in chapter 6 about commas before independent clauses joined by conjunctions, I believe it would.
 Thoughts?
 “The company operates in DC and all states except AK, ME, NH, NY, and RI.”

 A. “Except AK, ME, etc.” is not actually an independent clause; it is a prepositional phrase.
 So there should be no comma after states.